little translator

 About little translator

-Laura Christensen enjoys translating French folklore and weaving all the pieces together into a rich, immersive world.
-You can support her endeavors on Patreon, access her folkloric fiction via her writing blog and bibliography, and interact with her on Twitter.
+little translator enjoys translating French folklore and weaving all the pieces together into a rich, immersive world.
+You can support little translator’s endeavors on Ko-Fi or gift another year of website hosting at the link on the top of this page.

 Follow little translator: